“There’s an attempt to extend state of emergency in Rivers” - Commissioner

 Chisom Gbali, suspended commissioner for youth development, has alleged that plans are underway for President Bola Ahmed Tinubu to extend the state of emergency in Rivers state.

-Rivers has been embroiled in political crisis since Fubara fell out with Nyesom Wike, his predecessor and current minister of the federal capital territory (FCT).
-Both are at loggerheads over the control of the oil-rich state.
+Rivers has been embroiled in a political crisis since Fubara fell out with Nyesom Wike, his predecessor and current minister of the Federal Capital Territory (FCT).
+Both have been at loggerheads over the control of the oil-rich state.

-On March 18, President Bola Tinubu declared a state of emergency in Rivers and suspended the governor and his deputy and members of the state House of Assembly for six months.
+On March 18, President Bola Tinubu declared a state of emergency in Rivers and suspended the governor, his deputy and members of the state House of Assembly for six months.

 The president also appointed a new sole administrator to oversee the state, retired Vice Admiral Ibok-Ete Ibas, who has already started work.